Table of Contents

-The event is intended to unite the entrepreneurial community in Denver and celebrates great companies, innovation, and ideas.
+The event is intended to unite Denver’s entrepreneurial community and celebrate great companies, innovation, and ideas.

 Denver startup Week originated back in 2012.

-We were seeing a significant increase in entrepreneurial activity, but it was all happening in various pockets and we weren’t being recognized nationally for all that was happening here.
+We saw a significant increase in entrepreneurial activity, but it was all happening in various pockets, and we weren’t being recognized nationally for all that was happening here.

 According to Tomi Door.
 She continued,

-We started to explore the ways in which we could bring it all together in a highly visible way, so people could see it in one place.
+We started to explore how we could bring it all together in a highly visible way so that people could see it in one place.